Fishing At Swallowdale

 Perch

-Perch are a freshwater fish known for their striking appearance, featuring a pattern of dark vertical stripes along their sleek bodies, complemented by shades of green and gold.
+Perch are fresh-water fish known for their striking appearance, featuring a pattern of dark vertical stripes along their sleek bodies, complemented by shades of green and gold.
 The River Yare provides an ideal habitat for perch, with its slow-flowing stretches, hidden nooks, and submerged vegetation offering ample opportunities for them to thrive.

 Roach